Ada-Developers-Academy/core/intro-to-functions/invoking-functions.md

 ## Invoke Functions with `function_name()`

-If we know a function's name, we know its responsibility, and we know we want to _invoke_ this function on a certain line of code, we use this syntax:
+Once we know a function's name and responsibility, we can invoke this function on a certain line of code.
+To do so, use this syntax:

 ```python
 function_name()